ktalexan/OCACS-Geodemographics/Documentation/GeodatabaseMetadata.md

 Tabulation of level abbreviations by geography and ACS category characteristics.
 The 3-letter abbreviation consists of:

-Tabulation of level abbreviations by geography and ACS category characteristics.
-The 3-letter abbreviation consists of:

 * First and second letter: *Geography level* (14-levels)
 * Third letter: *ACS category characteristics* (4-levels)